Clearing the Path

 Next Steps

 - Scanning experiment.
-Data showed app creation nearly doubled but scanning didn't follow.
-We're testing targeted interventions, including Run Scan buttons in key surfaces and a modal for users who close scan config, to bridge the gap between creating an app and running a first scan.
+Data showed app creation increased but scanning didn't follow at the same rate.
+I was testing targeted interventions, including Run Scan buttons in key surfaces and a modal for users who close scan config, to bridge the gap between creating an app and running a first scan.

 - Connecting subdomain enumeration with API Discovery.
 These two features are similar and intertwined.
 Subdomain enumeration discovers your attack surface from DNS and TLS.
 API Discovery finds it from your source code.
 We needed to figure out how these worked together and where each fit in the user journey.